PsychNeuro/ed1/book/glossary.md

 is the main type of +excitatory +channels on a +neuron, activated by +glutamate, and allowing sodium (Na+) +ions to enter the receiving neuron and thus increasing the positive charge.

 #### amphetamine
-on the +dopamine and +norepinephrine pathways, and
+is an +agonist on the +dopamine and +norepinephrine pathways, producing +stimulant effects on behavior and mood.

 #### amygdala
 is the "almond shaped" +subcortical brain area most important for processing emotionally-relevant signals, including fear and reward.
 It is the primary locus of the learning involved in +classical-conditioning, where initially neutral +CSs are associated with emotionally-significant +USs.